Matty-El/urban-attiva/README.md

 23. Generate a new django secret key and enter this in your app settings config vars.
 24. Go to settings.py and change the SECRET_KEY to be sourced from os.evniron.get('SECRET_KEY', '')
 25. Set DEBUG = 'DEVELOPMENT' in os.environ
-26. Add, commit and push your changes.
+26. Add, commit, and push your changes.
 27. Your app can now be opened via the Heroku dashboard by clicking the 'Open app' button.
 The app is now deployed without static files.

 ### Amazon Web Services S3 Bucket

-1. Create Amazon Web Services account if you don't already have one one.
+1. Create Amazon Web Services account if you don't already have an account.
 2. Navigate to AWS Management Console search for S3 and create a new bucket ensuring you uncheck 'Block all public access'.
-3. Under Properties turn on static website hosting - selecting 'Use this bucket to host a website' and enter index.html and error.html in the respecitive document fields.
+3. Under Properties turn on static website hosting - selecting 'Use this bucket to host a website' and enter index.html and error.html in the respective document fields.
 4. On the permissions tab under CORS configuration enter:
 [
   {